2006 Cadillac Escalade

-> The dashboard is squarish, like a big flat tray.
+The dashboard is squarish, like a big flat tray.
 A leather-wrapped handgrip runs across the top of the dash on the passenger side, with big stitching that faces out.
 Walnut burl wood trim adds warmth.
-New chrome trim and more detailed graphics on the instruments for 2005 emphasizes their stylish, retro-tech look.
+Chrome trim and detailed graphics on the instruments emphasizes their stylish, retro-tech look.
 A transmission temperature gauge is included, reassuring when towing.

-The optional navigation system ($1995) has been upgraded for 2005, with touch-screen technology replacing last year's joystick.
-And the screen itself has expanded from 5.8 to 6.5 inches.
+The optional navigation system ($2,145) was upgraded last year, with touch-screen technology replacing the joystick used previously.
+At the same time, the screen itself expanded from 5.8 to 6.5 inches.

 The Platinum Edition ESV gets premium interior features and materials, including an ebony and shale dash, shale leather seating surfaces and pleated door-panel bolsters.
 Seats are both heated and cooled in the first and second rows; even the cup holders are heated and cooled.
 Walnut burl accents appear on the steering wheel, console, door pulls, window switch bezels and dashboard trim.
 Chrome trim highlights the steering wheel, speaker covers and gauge cluster.
 Satellite navigation is standard, along with a DVD entertainment system with separate 7-inch screens for the second and third rows.